 The 1980s: A Difficult Decade

-The atmosphere for ecumenical relations in community was worsened by a controversy over what came to be called the “Shepherding Movement.”
-Some prominent Evangelical leaders, including Charles Simpson and Bob Mumford, were promoting personal pastoral care as an element of life in their churches and were attacked for this by other prominent Evangelicals.
-Since the leaders of the Association and Federation of Communities were closely associated with Simpson and Mumford, the controversy affected our communities as well.
+The concern about “cult groups” spilled over into a controversy over what came to be called the “Shepherding Movement.”
+Some prominent Evangelical leaders, including Charles Simpson and Bob Mumford, were promoting personal pastoral care as an element of life in their churches.
+They were attacked for this by other prominent Evangelical leaders who viewed such pastoral care as not scriptural and therefore illegitimate.
+Since the leaders of the Association of Communities and the Federation of Communities were closely associated with and defended Simpson and Mumford, the controversy affected perceptions of our communities as well.

 Internal challenges and tensions